StepNeverStop/RLs/README.md

 ### Advantages

-- Parallel training multiple scenes for Gym
+- Training multiple scenes for Gym parallelly
 - Unified data format of environments between ml-agents and gym
-- Just need to write a single file for other algorithms' implementation(Similar algorithm structure).
+- Only a single file for other algorithms' implementation is enough (Similar algorithm structure).
 - Many controllable factors and adjustable parameters

 ## Getting started